Welcome to your second trimester!

 If you do feel stressed, anxious or depressed, talk to your healthcare provider.
 There may be things you can do to help.
 Being emotionally healthy when your baby is born means you will be able to care for and bond with your baby better.
 Building a strong bond is an important part of your baby’s development.

-If you have any questions or concerns about your health or baby’s development during your pregnancy, give one of our KIDS LINE nurses a call.
-It’s free!
-Call 1-800-265-7293 ext.
-3616.
+If you have any questions or concerns about your health or baby’s development during your pregnancy, give our Client and Community Support Call Centre a call.

 Second trimester checklist: Getting in gear